Walter Cronkite School of Journalism and Mass Communication policies

 Concurrent degrees

-The primary degree is the one that shows at the top of a student's transcript.
-A concurrent degree is an additional degree a student pursues.
+The primary degree is the one that appears at the top of a student's transcript.
+A concurrent degree is an additional degree that a student pursues.

-- Currently enrolled journalism and mass communication or sports journalism majors who would like to add a concurrent degree must have a cumulative ASU GPA of 2.50 or greater and must have completed 30 credit hours of coursework.
+• Currently enrolled journalism and mass communication or sports journalism majors who would like to add a concurrent degree must have a cumulative ASU GPA of 2.50 or higher and must have completed 30 credit hours of coursework.

-- Currently enrolled mass communication and media studies, digital audiences or digital media literacy majors who would like to add a concurrent degree must have a cumulative ASU GPA of 2.00 or greater and must have completed 30 credit hours of coursework.
+• Currently enrolled mass communication and media studies, digital audiences or digital media literacy majors who would like to add a concurrent degree must have a cumulative ASU GPA of 2.00 or higher and must have completed 30 credit hours of coursework.

-- ASU students not enrolled in the school who would like to add a concurrent degree in journalism and mass communication or sports journalism must be in good academic standing within ASU, have a cumulative GPA of at least 3.00 and must have completed 30 credit hours of coursework.
+• ASU students not enrolled in the school who would like to add a concurrent degree in journalism and mass communication or sports journalism must be in good academic standing within ASU, must have a cumulative GPA of at least 3.00 and must have completed 30 credit hours of coursework.

-- ASU students not enrolled in the school who would like to add a concurrent degree in mass communication and media studies or digital audiences, offered online, must be in good academic standing, have a cumulative GPA of at least 2.00 in a degree program offered through ASU Online and must have completed 30 credit hours of coursework.
+• ASU students not enrolled in the school who would like to add a concurrent degree in mass communication and media studies or digital audiences must be in good academic standing, must have a cumulative GPA of at least 2.00 in a degree program and must have completed 30 credit hours of coursework.

-- The school requires that students enrolled in the mass communication and media studies or the digital audiences majors take a minimum of 30 credit hours of the school's courses.
+• The school requires that students enrolled in the mass communication and media studies, digital media literacy or the digital audiences majors take a minimum of 30 credit hours of the school's courses.

-- A student may not take concurrent degrees in journalism and mass communication, sports journalism, mass communication and media studies, or digital audiences simultaneously.
+• A student may not pursue concurrent degrees in journalism and mass communication, sports journalism, mass communication and media studies, digital audiences, or digital media literacy.

 Procedures for adding a concurrent degree:

-- Once a student has decided to declare a concurrent degree, the student should inform the academic advisor for each degree in order to receive proper information about requirements such as degree requirements and courses.
+1. Once a student has decided to declare a concurrent degree, they should inform the academic advisor for each degree in order to receive proper information about requirements such as degree requirements and courses.

-- When a student meets the requirements for a concurrent degree, the student should contact the assigned academic advisor for each major to review and complete the university's approval process.
+2. When a student meets the requirements for a concurrent degree, they should contact the assigned academic advisor for each major to review and complete the university's approval process.
 Students in the school are assigned an academic advisor by the student’s last name.

-- If a student no longer wishes to pursue a concurrent degree, the student should email that intention to the academic advisor, and the message should include the student's full name and ASU ID number as well as which degree the student wants to have removed from the academic record.
+3. If a student no longer wishes to pursue a concurrent degree, they should email that intention to the academic advisor.
+The message should include the student's full name and ASU ID number, and specify the degree that the student wants to have removed from the academic record.

 Any questions should be directed to Cronkiteadvising@asu.edu.